 Typically, a spider bite looks like any other bug bite — a red, inflamed, sometimes itchy or painful bump on your skin — and may even go unnoticed.
 Harmless spider bites usually don't produce any other symptoms.

-Black widow spider bites
+Widow spider bites

 When to see a doctor

-- You are unsure whether the bite was from a poisonous spider.
+- You're unsure whether the bite was from a dangerous spider.

-- The person who was bitten experiences severe pain, abdominal cramping or a growing ulcer at the bite site.
+- You have severe pain, abdominal cramping or a growing wound at the bite site.

 - Unused pots and gardening equipment